samsonchan666/comp4651-Project/readme.md

 ```shell
 $ python clean_news.py
 ```
+The cleaned news is stored in './db/AAPL_clean_news_20170601_20180701.p'.

 2. Train deep learning model
 ```shell
 $ python dl2_cnn_read_pickle.py
 ```
-It is trained by 1 year news and the best accuracy is about 63%
+It is trained by 1 year news and the best accuracy is about 63%.
+The model is stored in './model/cnn_best_model.h5'.

 3. Prediction
 ```shell